 This area is heavily populated south of the Great Western Highway with non-english speaking migrants which drives down prices but tends to splinter the community into many areas.
 The arts tended to be the only cohesive force when I was working with the Holroyd Arts Advisory Committee (now Cumberland Council (merger of Parramatta, Holroyd and Auburn in 2016) as a musician representative to setup community concerts in the Council chambers and a jazz concert in Holroyd Gardens amphitheatre, commission local sculptures in Holroyd Gardens, murals and street art which is now proving fruitful in expanding the scope of working with all these minority groups and making working in the area much more enjoyable.
 The new cinemas at Merrylands were demolished in 2007 due to low use and K-Mart took over the space just showing you no matter now much money you spend, some areas will not take up the arts very much and are very individualistic and insular.

 The white sector north of the Great Western Highway tend to be professionals and very insular.
 However the Hillsong Church in Castle Hill has opened a new chapter where the North-West is growing and planting seeds for the future of the city that are not all about money but spiritual values.
-They got one of their members, Louise Marcus MP (Liberal Party), to stand for Federal Seat of Macquarie (Blue Mountains) and got in!
-My electorate Calare borders Macquarie.
+They got one of their members, Louise Marcus MP (Liberal Party), to stand for Federal Seat of Greenway (2004, 2007) and Macquarie (2010, 2013) (Blue Mountains) and got in but was defeated in 2016!
+My ex electorate Calare borders Macquarie.

 Penrith is a real hub of activity.
 There are many small businesses eager to use the Internet.
 I had most of my better customers from Penrith.
 Penrith Valley BEC (Business Enterprise Centre) ran a speed-dating event at Rose Hill Racecourse in 2004 which I attended.
 Nothing came of it but I still get mail from several participants.
 I think Internet development is too expensive for most small enterprises.

-New City of Parramatta (2016) is always behind Cumberland (ex Holroyd) in innovation except with its ParraConnect venture starting in June 2010.
-Holroyd is heavily blue collar with limited funds but it has much more innovation than bigger Parramtta with all the money and white-collar constituency!
+New City of Parramatta (2016) is always behind Cumberland (ex Holroyd) in innovation except with its ParraConnect venture starting in June 2010 now merged with City of Parramatta Your Say in 2017.
+Holroyd part of Cumberland is heavily blue collar with limited funds but it has much more innovation than bigger Parramtta with all the money and white-collar constituency!
 So Holroyd would dream things up and with Parramatta's money it would be instigated.
 There are some myths that white-collar are paid more.
 Actually blue-collar are paid more and they have more cash.
 White-collar are paid less and have more debt as they tend to buy way out of their reach and force all their suppliers to carry their debt by delaying payment or doing grandiose projects that they have no real business plan for.
 Hence, do business with blue-collar.
 They are not as flashy but they pay on time and don't haggle like white-collar who are up to their eyeballs in debt with the family home, car, equipment, holidays, gadding about, school fees, etc. If a blue-collar person has a car, though it's old, he owns it.
 A white-collar person never owns anything.
 Everything is on credit.
-Parramatta is now building a $1.4 Bn civic place near the new rail interchange, a quite glamorous piece of public architecture a bit like Railway Square in the CBD, and next to the current council chambers and library.
-David Borger, past Lord Mayor of Parramtta, now State Member for Granville, seems to be pushing ahead with modernising Parramatta to make it the centre of Western Sydney.
+Parramatta is now building a $1.4 Bn civic place (plans) near the new rail interchange, a quite glamorous piece of public architecture a bit like Railway Square in the CBD, and next to the current council chambers and library.
+David Borger, past Lord Mayor of Parramtta, now State Member for Granville (2007-2011), seemed to be pushing ahead with modernising Parramatta to make it the centre of Western Sydney.
 Mr Borger is doing very well in his career!
 He has a lot of fervour for advancing the less advantaged areas of Sydney.

 Blacktown BEC, aka Basi, was better than the Parramatta BEC because it was more hands on and got you actual leads whereas Parramatta people just milled round and never did anything!
 Parramatta BEC though has an excellent library and space for a virtual office (you share a receptionist and rent a little room for a bargain amount).
 Parramatta also has better public transport than Baulkham Hills which requires a car.

-In North Parramatta is based the NSW Dept of State and Regional Development and Austrade.
+In North Parramatta is based the NSW Dept of Industry and Austrade.
 They hold many free seminars for small business in the area and often have CBD get-togethers to get people interested in attending an overseas trade mission to USA or Southeast Asia etc - bit over my head but good if you are manufacturer.
 I just use the Internet and phone for most of my offshore work.
-SRD runs Small Business Month every September across NSW.
+NSW Dept of Industry runs Business Connect which has an annual Back to Business Week every February-March across NSW.

 Sydney Metro NorthWest railway will have 4km skytrain and be opened in 2020/21.

 In 18 May 2012, Greg Pearce MP, NSW Minister for Finance and Services and Minister for the Illawarra (Liberal Pary) announced NSW Government ICT Strategy 2016 including data centres for Western Sydney at Silverwater and in the Illawarra at Unanderra.
 Greg won his seat off ALP at the last State Election.
-(PDF of Strategy 24MB) It covers open government, open data, cloud computing and citizen focused with better information management and a Government CIO to stop redundancy and duplication and is well overdue and is catching up to Canberra's much better ICT strategy that has been going 2 or 3 years now.
+(Service NSW Technology) It covers open government, open data, cloud computing and citizen focused with better information management and a Government CIO to stop redundancy and duplication and is well overdue and is catching up to Canberra's much better ICT strategy that has been going 2 or 3 years now.